A toddler travel checklist that may save your sanity...

 - Extra Clothes – It has been my experience that kids with weak tummies need two extra outfits on hand…This is usually a good idea for toddlers still in diapers too.
 I have made the mistake of not packing an extra shirt for myself and while my newly clothed son smelled fresh and clean I was the person no one wanted to sit by.

 - Wet Bags/Puke Bags – Wet bags can house anything from soiled clothing to nasty leftover snacks that may or may not have been chewed up and spit out.
 Although most airlines have accessible backseat puke bags, they are not as easily manageable as the hospital-grade bags I prefer.

-- Snacks and Treats – Kids can be easily distracted and manipulated with food.
+- Snacks and Treats – A toddler travel checklist must.
+Kids can be easily distracted and manipulated with food.
 I put healthier snacks in their backpacks and hide the special snacks and treats in mine to break out at opportune moments.

 - Headphones and iPad – It is socially unacceptable to blare your iPad or tablet on an airplane.
 You would think this is common knowledge, but I have seen parents without toddler headphones left in a lurch after being scolded by a flight attendant.
 My kids have headphones with an audio sharing port so they can both use the same iPad.

 Toddler Travel Checklist for Keeping Your Kids Entertained:

 - Cater to their Interests –My son likes the movie Cars and my daughter likes both Trolls and Frozen.
 I try to find coloring books, stickers, etc. with my children’s favorite characters on them.
 My favorite way to organize coloring materials is with an overnight bathroom bag.
 The divided sections are great, you can hang it wherever, and it's foldable which makes it compact!